Worldwide Guide to Women in Leadership

 As Vice-President since 2004, she has held various Cabinet Positions.
 At 23rd. of June 2003 President Abel Pacheco de la Espriella (b.
 1933-) went on one week's sick-leave and surrendered his power temporarily to her (b.
 1962-)

-Around 1982 Undersecretary to the Executive Secretary of the President and 2002-04 Minister of Gender, Family Development and Social Security.
+Around 1982 Undersecretary to the Executive Secretary of the President and 2002-04 Minister of Gender, Family Development and Social Security, Minister of Health 2004-05 and Parliamentary Group Leader of DRP from 2008.

 2006-07 Minister-Secretary General of the Presidency Paulina Veloso Valenzuela, Chile